dstl/IES4/ies.md

 * [isParticipantIn](#{BAEA86D9-C90E-4f8d-96F5-A01BB0C49711})
 * [relationship](#{DCE662F5-7BDB-457e-AE7E-2E5FE43DBA1A})

-The Information Exchange Standard is based on 6 key items which are subtypes of ExchangedItem:
+The Information Exchange Standard is based on 6 key items which are subtypes of Thing:

 <ul>
 	<li>Element - anything physical - i.e. things that have extent in space (and time)</li>